Discover paradise at Naone WaterfallMaewo, Penama Province

 Your guide will meet you at the door of the plane with a smile and a warm welcome handshake and the walk inland begins.
 You’re heading towards Naone, Vanuatu’s second tallest waterfall.
 The bush is dense, damp and cooler than the exposed airstrip.
 A path that has to be negotiated rock by rock extends upriver .

-And then we you’ll hear a deep, thunderous, oceanic sound and see a massive amount of water that cascading from the rocks.
-While the height may only be 20 meters or so, the waterfall is wide and full, and its more imposing than expected.
-The pool is inviting and you’ll be welcomed in by a few locals already cooling off.
+Eventually you’ll hear a deep, thunderous sound and see a massive amount of water cascading from the rocks.
+While the height may only be 20 metres or so, the waterfall is wide, full and more imposing than you might have expected.
+The pool beneath the cascade is inviting and you’ll be welcomed in by a few locals already cooling off.

-After a good dip and chat with the locals climb further up the rocks for an elevated spot to jump from.
-The rocks are slippery and green with algae.
-Make it to the top, though, and you’ll feel like the king of the castle' waiting to jump into the cool water will bring all back many fond childhood memories.
-Take your stance and count 1-2-3 and plunge into the water.
-It’s worth the hike up and the nostalgia will drive you to jump again....and again.
+After a good dip and chat climb further up the rocks to an elevated spot from which to jump.
+Take care because the rocks are slippery and green with algae.
+Make it to the top, though, and you’ll feel like the king of the castle as fond childhood memories come flooding back.
+Take your stance and count – one, two, three – before plunging into the water below.
+It’s worth the hike up and the nostalgia will drive you to jump again and again.

 - The sight of the traditional bamboo villages tucked into clearings in the jungle

-- The waterfalls…there are so many and there are all great – make sure you go to more than one
+- There are so many waterfalls on Maewo and all of them are great – make sure you visit more than one

-- The jungle walk out to the waterfall
+- The jungle walk out to Naone Waterfall

 - Jumping from the top of the waterfall into the refreshing pool

-- Take mozzie spray – the jungle can be alive with little critters but there’s nothing to be seriously afraid of here.
-No poisonous sakes or spiders
+- Take mozzie spray – the jungle can be alive with little critters but there’s nothing to be seriously afraid of here

 Air Vanuatu only flies to Maewo a few times a week.
-Check the domestic schedule and remember if you book when in Vanuatu with your international ticket in hand, you get 20% off your domestic flight price.
+Check the domestic schedule and remember if you book when in Vanuatu with your international ticket in hand, you get 20 per cent off your domestic flight price.

-It’s an easy walk.
-Wear shoes with grip as rocks can be slippery.
+It’s an easy walk, but wear shoes with good grip as the rocks can be slippery.